FAForever/server/README.md

 * `STUN`: The client is able to exchange UDP messages after having punched a hole through it's nat
 * `PROXY`: The client is incapable of sending/receiving UDP messages

+The messages currently mimick the GPGNet protocol, as to remain relatively compatible with the game, this explains the use of CamelCase in the command names.
+A client that is `PUBLIC` may choose to let the game listen directly on the game port for game sessions.

 The procedure is initiated by the client, with the following request:

 #### TestConnectivity Request